Anne of Denmark: Household in Scotland

 Anne brought servants and courtiers from Denmark, including the ladies-in-waiting and chamberers Katrine Skinkel, Anna Kaas, and Margaret Vinstarr, the preacher Johannes Sering, a page William Belo, and artisans such as goldsmith Jacob Kroger, the carpenter Frederick, her cooks Hans Poppilman and Marion, and her tailors.
 Her Danish secretary Calixtus Schein had two Scottish colleagues, William Fowler and John Geddie.
 The head of her first household was Wilhelm von der Wense.
 Servants from her home country provided familiarity and bridged a cultural divide.

 At first, observers like William Dundas thought the queen led a solitary life, with few Scottish companions.
 Later in 1590 more Scottish noblewomen were appointed to serve her, including Marie Stewart, a daughter of Esmé Stewart, 1st Duke of Lennox, Margaret Wood, and members of the Ochiltree Stewart family.
 James invited Scottish lairds including Robert Mure of Caldwell to send gifts of hackney horses for the queen's ladies to ride.
 Anne bought her ladies and maidens of honour matching clothes and riding outfits, made by her Danish tailor Pål Rei and furrier Henrie Koss, and the Scottish tailors Peter Sanderson and Peter Rannald supervised by her master of Wardrobe, Søren Johnson.
 She had an African servant, noted in the accounts only as the "Moir", who was probably a "page of the equerry", attending her horse.
 He was dressed in orange velvet and Spanish taffeta.
 When he died at Falkland Palace in July 1591, James paid for his funeral.
+The German physician Martin Schöner attended Anne when she was ill or in childbed.

 Two Danish favourites, Katrine Skinkel and Sofie Kass wore velvet hats with feathers to match the queen's, made by an older gentlewoman in the household, Elizabeth Gibb, the wife of the king's tutor Peter Young.
 Anne gave her ladies wedding gowns and trousseaux when they married, and even arranged a loan for the dowry of Jean, Lady Kennedy.
 When, in December 1592 the widower John Erskine, Earl of Mar married Marie Stewart, James VI and Anne of Denmark attended the celebrations at Alloa and there was a masque in costume in which Anne of Denmark performed.
-From 1594, the German physician Martin Schöner attended her when she was ill or in childbed.
-Her court musician in Scotland was John Norlie an English lutenist.
+Materials for Anne's masque costumes included lightweight silks and ribbons and "plumages" of feathers.
+Her court musicians in Scotland included John Norlie, an English lutenist.

 In 1593, Anne told the English ambassador Robert Bowes that she would like to meet Queen Elizabeth, and wanted to have a young English gentleman or maiden of "good parentage" join her household.
 Bowes passed this request to Cecil to consider.
-She made another ouverture of friendship to Elizabeth I in May 1595, asking for her portrait.
+She made another overture of friendship to Elizabeth I in May 1595, asking for her portrait.
 There was no response and Bowes had to reiterate her request.
 Finally, in February 1596 Elizabeth condescended to grant Anne's "earnest desire" and send her a picture.